mandrasch/ddev-vite-simple-demo/README.md

 Vite dev server won't work with http://.
 HTTPS/SSL certificates must be properly setup beforehand and work on your laptop with DDEV.
 Check `ddev describe` and see DDEV installation docs regarding mkcert (https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/).

 Run `ddev exec 'echo $DDEV_PRIMARY_URL'` => the output must be `https://test-vite.ddev.site` - not http://.

+## Testing

+- custom router port for https: `ddev config --router-https-port 8443`
+- additional hostnames
+- custom project_tld (not supported by this demo, change regex manually or see article)